pantheon-systems/documentation/source/content/guides/trainers.md

 If you need to create many sites before a training, [contact us](https://pantheon.io/trainers) and we can assist with this process.

 Otherwise, please ask each student to [create their own Pantheon account](https://pantheon.io/register) and then create a new sandbox site.
-Once created, students can add your organization as a [Supporting Workspace](/guides/legacy-dashboard/org-dashboard) which will give you access to the site.
+Once created, students can add your Workspace as a [Supporting Workspace](/guides/legacy-dashboard/org-dashboard) which will give you access to the site.

 ## Communicating with Students